Roy Kellerman

-Roy Herman Kellerman (March 14, 1915 – March 22, 1984) was a U.S. Secret Service senior agent who was assigned to protect United States President John F. Kennedy when he was assassinated on November 22, 1963 in Dallas.
-In his reports, later testimony and interviews, Kellerman outlines in detail his role in the immediate aftermath of the assassination, controlling key evidence of the crime and guiding doctors during the official autopsy at Bethesda Naval Hospital.
+Roy Herman Kellerman (March 14, 1915 – March 22, 1984) was a U.S. Secret Service senior agent who was assigned to protect United States President John F. Kennedy when he was assassinated on November 22, 1963, in Dallas.
+In his reports, later testimony and interviews, Kellerman outlines in detail his role in the immediate aftermath of the assassination.

 History

 Kellerman, a New Baltimore, Michigan native, graduated from high school in 1933 and worked for the Dodge division of Chrysler sporadically from 1935 until 1937 when he was sworn in as a trooper for the Michigan State Police.
 Kellerman joined the Secret Service in Detroit just before Christmas 1941, transferring temporarily to the White House detail in March 1942 and permanently one month later.
 In 1965, Kellerman was promoted to "deputy special agent in charge", replacing Floyd Boring.
 He retired from the Secret Service in 1968 as an assistant administrator.

 Kellerman died in St. Petersburg, Florida, on March 22, 1984, eight days after his 69th birthday.